Apply for Postgraduate Elective Training

 Work Permit Requirement for International Trainees

-Applicants who are accepted for elective residency training at the University of Toronto will require a work permit from Citizenship and Immigration Canada (CIC) for the full duration of their elective training if they are not Canadian citizens or do not have Canadian permanent resident status.
+If you are an applicant who is accepted for elective residency training at the University of Toronto and you are not Canadian citizens or do not have Canadian permanent resident status, you must have a work permit from Citizenship and Immigration Canada (CIC) for the full duration of your elective training.

-- For Canadians Currently in Residency Training in Ontario
+- For Canadians in Residency Training in Ontario

-- For Canadians Currently in Residency Training in the U.S. or in Canada outside Ontario
+- For Canadians in Residency Training in the U.S or outside Ontario

-- For U.S. Citizens Currently in Residency Training in the U.S.
+- For U.S citizens in Residency Training in the U.S.

-- For International Trainees Currently in Residency Training in Canada or the U.S.
+- For International Trainees in Residency Training in Canada or the U.S.

-- For International Trainees Currently in Residency Training outside Canada and the U.S.
+- For International Trainees in Residency Training outside Canada or the U.S.